bronvic/emphasize/README.md

 It works the same as grep util, but instead of hiding inappropriate strings it emphasizes matched ones

 # Who needs it?
-If you are looking some strings in continues flow of logs, you may want to emphasize something you need without hiding everything else.
+If you are looking for some strings in continues flow of logs, you may want to emphasize something you need without hiding everything else.
 That was the case I wrote this program for

 # How to run